-Renaissance Jax organizes First Robotics Lego League (for elementary -aged students) and middle and high school robotics teams and competitions as well.
+Renaissance Jax organizes First Robotics Lego League (for elementary-aged students) as well as middle and high school robotics teams and competitions.

 Many local public schools are involved in this effort.
-McCombs has even received some financial backing from Gary Chartrand From the Florida Board of Education and internships from Vistakon, a contact lens manufacturer, to assist in his effort in the public schools.
+Over the years, McCombs has received some financial backing from Gary Chartrand from the Florida Board of Education and internships from Vistakon, a contact lens manufacturer, to assist in his effort in the public schools.

-McCombs’ vision is to put a robotics team in every school in Jacksonville, FL.
+McCombs’ vision was to put a robotics team in every school in Jacksonville, FL.
 His region now branches out into the Panhandle and south to Orlando.

-But McCombs wants to encourage ALL children, not just those in public school,to try to learn all they can about robotics.
+But McCombs wanted to encourage ALL children, not just those in public school, to try to learn all they can about robotics.
 Which is why he agreed to lead this class.

-The workshop Danny and Ricky attended was based on the First Robotics Lego League competition for 2015-16, Trash Trek, which involves concepts of recycling and green technology.
+The workshop Danny and Ricky attended was based on the First Robotics Lego League competition for 2015-16, Trash Trek, which involved concepts of recycling and green technology.

-First, McCombs explained the way First Robotics Lego League Teams work:
+First, McCombs explained the way First Robotics Lego League Teams worked at the time:

-- a group of committed parents gets together and purchases the robotics kits
+- a group of committed parents gets together and purchase the robotics kits

 - their kids meet on a regular basis to build a team robot and program it to do the series of tasks set up by the competition

 - the kids learn the value of teamwork, innovation, and persistence as well as programming and design skills